EFavDB/efavdb.github.io-src/content/articles/world-wandering-dudes/introduction-to-world-wandering-dudes.md

 Some phenomenological notes on this particular case (more details on the math behind some of this in future posts):

 * The dynamics of the world are stochastic.
 For example, sometimes the first creature doesn’t find any food and dies immediately.
-* The creature population initially grows roughly exponentially as food become plentiful across the map and most creatures find plenty of food.
+* The population initially grows roughly exponentially as food becomes plentiful across the map.
 * With the accumulated food on the field from the initial low-population days, the creatures grow in numbers beyond a sustainable population and a period of starvation and population culling follows. :(
-* The population reaches an equilibrium at which thenumber  of creatures on the field is nearly the same as the amount of food sprouted on the field each day (it’s not exactly equal!).
+* The population reaches an equilibrium at which the number of creatures is nearly the same as the amount of food sprouted each day (it’s not exactly equal!).
 * At equilibrium, the rate at which creatures are being born is equal to the rate at which they die (on average) and both appear to be about a third of the total population (it’s not a third!).
-* As mentioned above, upon reproduction the creatures will mutate and more fit creatures may take over the world.
+* As mentioned above, upon reproduction the creatures will mutate and the fitter creatures may take over the world.
 In this particular case, efficient creatures come about first and quickly take over the population.
 The world can actually sustain a higher population of efficient vs normal/speedy creatures, so the total population increases accordingly.
-* Shortly thereafter, a few speedy creatures start to show up and they, slowly, take over the world, out-competing the efficient creatures and slowly suppressing the overall population.
+Shortly thereafter, a few speedy creatures start to show up and they, slowly, take over the world, out-competing the efficient creatures and slowly suppressing the overall population.

 More to come on extensions of this project and understanding the math behind it in the future.